arnklint/Hyperlink-icons-with-CSS/README.markdown

 # Intro
 This is a CSS "module" essentially consisting of an image (a sprite image) and a stylesheet for you to add nice little icons to the right of hyperlinks that lead to a file with a certain extension.
 Find examples in index.html.
+Source and sprite image are about 16kb uncompressed unminified.

 # Installation